linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Mortgage-Backed Securities Analysis and Valuation/Valuing Mortgage-Backed and Asset-Backed Securities.md

 Senior Vice President/Corporate Cash Investment Advisor, Morgan Stanley Smith Bamey

 Abstract: The valuing (or pricing) of a bond without an embedded option (that is, an option-free bond) is straightforward.
 The value is equal to the present value of the expected cash flows.
 Ignoring defaults, for an option-free bond the cash flows are known and consist of the periodic interest payments and principal at the maturity date.
 The interest or discount rates for computing the present value of the cash flows begin with the spot rates for a benchmark security and to those rates an appropriate spread is added.
 Moving from valuing option-free bonds to corporate bonds and agency debentures with embedded options is not simple.
 The interest rate-sensitive options that can be embedded into these bonds are call options, put options, accelerated sinking provisions, and, for floating-rate securities, caps on the interest rate.
 The reason valuation is complicated is that the embedded options must be taken into account and the theoretical option-free value of the bond must be adjusted accordingly.
 The technique typically used for valuing corporate bonds and agency debentures with embedded options is the lattice method.
 Mortgage-backed securities also have embedded options: the right of the borrowers in a loan pool to prepay their mortgage loan.
 However, because future cash flows for a loan pool are sensitive to not only the current interest rate but the history of rates since the loans were originated, the lattice method which is solved using backward induction cannot be employed.
 Instead, the most common methodology used for valuing mortgage-backed securities and mortgage-related asset-backed securities is the Monte Carlo simulation model.
 Other types of asset-backed securities are straightforward to value.
 In addition to the complications in valuing mortgage-backed securities and mortgage-related asset-backed securities, there is the difficulty in estimating their price sensitivity to changes in interest rates (that is, duration and convexity).
-The Monte Carlo simulation model can be used to compute the effective duration of these securities.
-This duration measure takes into consideration how a change in interest rates can impact a security's cash flow.
+The Monte Carlo simul...

 In this entry we will explain the methodology for valuing asset-backed securities (ABS) and mortgage-backed securities (MBS) and measures of relative value.
 We begin by reviewing cash-flow yield analysis and the limitations of the spread measure that is a result of that analysis—the nominal spread.
-We then look at a better spread measure called the zero-volatility spread, but point out its limitation as a measure of relative value for MBS products because

-of the borrower's prepayment option and for ABS products where the prepayment option has value.
+We then look at a better spread measure called the zero-volatility spread, but point out its limitation as a measure of relative value for MBS products because of the borrower's prepayment option and for ABS products where the prepayment option has value.
 Finally, we look at the methodology for valuing MBS and for ABS products where the prepayment option has value—the Monte Carlo simulation model.
 A by-product of this model is a spread measure called the option-adjusted spread (OAS).
 This measure is superior to the nominal spread and the zero-volatility spread for ABS products where the prepayment option has a value because it takes into account how cash flows may change when interest rates change.
 That is, it recognizes the borrower's prepayment option and how that affects prepayments when interest rates may change in the future.
 While the OAS is superior to the two other spread measures, it is based on assumptions that must be understood by an investor and the sensitivity of the security's value and OAS to changes in those assumptions must be investigated.

 # CASH-FLOW YIELD ANALYSIS

-$$ where  $i_{M}$  is the monthly interest rate that will equate the present value of the projected monthly cash flow to the market price (plus accrued interest) of the security.
+$$
+where\ i_{M}\ is\ the\ monthly\ interest\ rate\ that\ will\ equate\ the\ present\ value\ of\ the\ projected\ monthly\ cash\ flow\ to\ the\ market\ price\ (plus\ accrued\ interest)\ of\ the\ security.
+$$

 All yield measures suffer from problems that limit their use in assessing a security's potential return.
 The yield to maturity for a Treasury, agency, or corporate bond has two major shortcomings as a measure of a bond's potential return.
 To realize the stated yield to maturity, the investor must: (1) reinvest the coupon payments at a rate equal to the yield to maturity and (2) hold the bond to the maturity date.
 The reinvestment of the coupon payments is critical and for long-term bonds can comprise as much as $80\%$ of the bond's return.
 The risk of having to reinvest the interest payments at less than the computed yield is called reinvestment risk.
 The risk associated with a decline in the value of a security due to a rise in interest rates is called interest rate risk and in practice is quantified by computing the security's duration and convexity.

 These shortcomings are equally applicable to the cash-flow yield measure for ABS and MBS: (1) the projected cash flows are assumed to be reinvested at the computed cash-flow yield and (2) the security is assumed to be held until the final payout based on some prepayment assumption.
-The importance of reinvestment risk—the risk that the cash flow will be reinvested at a rate less than the calculated cash-flow yield—is particularly important for amortizing MBS and

-ABS products, because payments are monthly and both interest and principal must be reinvested.
+The importance of reinvestment risk—the risk that the cash flow will be reinvested at a rate less than the calculated cashflow yield—is particularly important for amortizing MBS and ABS products, because payments are monthly and both interest and principal must be reinvested.
 Moreover, an additional assumption is that the projected cash flow is actually realized.
 If the prepayment experience and the recovery rate realized differ from that assumed, the cashflow yield will not be realized.

 Given the computed cash-flow yield and the average life for a security based on some prepayment assumption and default/recovery assumption, the next step is to compare the yield to the yield for a comparable Treasury security.
 "Comparable" is typically defined as a Treasury security with the same maturity as the (weighted) average life or the duration of the security.
 The difference between the cash-flow yield and the yield on a comparable Treasury security is called the nominal spread.